clarete/curdling/README.md

 ## tl;dr

-Curdling compiles all the packages you request into wheels, cache them locally and use the clients to build packages the server doesn't have.
+Curdling compiles all the packages you request into [wheel](www.python.org/dev/peps/pep-0427/), cache them locally and use the clients to build packages the server doesn't have.
 Now keep reading, it's worth it!

 ## Intro